gilmerperez/mini-project-8/README.md

 **OOP Structure:** The application follows an object-oriented approach, creating classes for animals, employees, tasks, and schedules, promoting modularity and reusability of code.

-## Technology Stack:
+## Technology Stack

+This application needs the following tools and technologies to operate:

 **TypeScript:** Ensures type safety and better error detection during development.

 **Object-Oriented Programming (OOP):** Promotes a clean, scalable design by using classes, interfaces, inheritance, and encapsulation.

----

 **CLI (Command-Line Interface):** Provides a simple interface for interacting with the system, allowing users to perform actions like adding new animals, assigning tasks to employees, and viewing animal and employee details.

----

-**This project serves as a powerful tool for zoo management, ensuring efficient operations and providing an intuitive way to handle both animal and employee data.**